denizmgun/xplab-project-nback/README.md

 The nback trials are based on the template for keypress trials provided by the \_babe framework.
 The answer_container_generator and response_handler have been modified in 02_custom_functions.js.

 ### Analysis
-The rmd file and an associated  html document are located in the "analysis" folder ( what a surprise, huh?).
+The rmd file and an associated  html document are located in the "analysis" folder.
 The folder also includes an r script that generates a report for individual subjects who wanted to know their results.
 The analyses are performed with fake data for demonstrative purposes.

 Analysis:
 http://htmlpreview.github.io/?https://github.com/denizmguen/xplab-project-nback/blob/master/analysis/nback_analysis.html